 Task management

-Gantt charts are available to Zoho Projects users regardless of the plan they’re on.
+Gantt charts are available to Zoho Projects Premium and above users.
+As with 2FA, it used to be available on all plans, but the company has recently rolled back some of the features on its free plan.
 Gantt charts are a great time management tool because they effectively let you interactively plot tasks against time in a bar graph format.
 Similar to the Kanban board, Gantt charts are essentially another way to view your whole project, and don’t require you to build the chart from scratch.

 Whilst viewing a Gantt chart, Zoho makes it really easy to create task dependencies (essentially a relationship between tasks that means one cannot be started until another is completed) by just dragging a line between the tasks, which you can’t do with Backlog or other competing solutions.
 Zoho’s Gantt charts look like this: